anatawa12/jstack-gui/README.md

 # jstack-gui

+jstack-gui, a launcher of jstack without console.

-this project includes
+this project includes:

 1. run jstack from gui
-2. open jstack-gui from mod
+2. launch jstack-gui for minecraft as a mod

 ## Build time warning